2. Choosing the right business structure

 If yours is a low-cost start-up and you are not likely to need to borrow to grow the business then this may not matter too much, but it can't be stated too many times that as a sole trader you alone pick up the bill for any commitments made in the name of the business.

 Being a sole trader can be a lonely and exposed position.
-The advantage of being your own boss is counterweighed by not having anyone to validate your path.
+The advantage of being a sole trader or ‘your own boss' is counterbalanced by not having anyone to validate your path.
 You are liable for debts, but also future liabilities.
 If you are sued you might go bankrupt: as with personal debt your assets – your house and family – are exposed.

 Forming a partnership